apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 resnet_18_v1.initialize(init = mx.init.Xavier(), ctx=ctx)
 ```

-We will be using ```SoftmaxCrossEntropyLoss``` as the loss function since this is a multi-class classification problem.
-We will be using ```sgd``` (Stochastic Gradient Descent) as the optimizer.
-You can experiment with a different optimizer as well.
+We will be using `SoftmaxCrossEntropyLoss` as the loss function since this is a multi-class classification problem.
+We will be using `sgd` (Stochastic Gradient Descent) as the optimizer.
+You can experiment with a [different loss](http://mxnet.incubator.apache.org/versions/master/api/python/gluon/loss.html) or [optimizer](http://mxnet.incubator.apache.org/versions/master/api/python/optimization/optimization.html) as well.

 ```python